We work to improve how Alaskan students understand and use renewable energy through hands-on lessons and teacher trainings statewide.

 During the annual Clean Energy Olympics, students work in teams to design and build a model wind turbine or solar project at home or school and bring it to the competition to measure the energy output in a wind tunnel and present their design to a panel of judges.

-Sign up for Energy Education emails to be notified at the beginning of each spring semester for a free training on wind and solar energy in Alaska.
+Sign up for Energy Education emails to be notified about the free training on wind and solar energy in Alaska we hold every year in January or February.
 In the training, you will develop the skills and tools you need to successfully enter teams of students in the Clean Energy Olympics held each March or April.
 Teachers, parents and other adults who plan to attend the Challenge with a team of students are all invited to participate in the training.
 Continuing education credit may be available for interested teachers.

 About Wind for Schools